 Charles Walker: I thank colleagues for being here today.
 There are some terrible weather conditions across the country, which I think will suppress attendance at this debate.
 Some colleagues had to get back to their constituencies before they got cut off, or the rail links got cut off.
 I call Antoinette Sandbach to move the motion.

 Charles Walker: As the hon.
 Gentleman knows, the current Erasmus programme is covered by the current multi-annual financial framework of the European Union, which ends in 2020.
 We need to look at what future frameworks would look like and how negotiations would approach the issue in future, but we have already set out a very positive UK position.
 We look forward to engaging with the EU on many issues, as...

-Charles Walker: To ask the Secretary of State for Health, if the Government will consult on extending the moratorium that allows people not to declare the results of genetic tests to insurers after 1 November 2019; and if he will make a statement.
+Charles Walker: To ask the Secretary of State for Foreign and Commonwealth Affairs, what information the Government holds on recent reports of ethnic cleansing in areas of Nigeria; and if he will make a statement.

 Charles Walker: My right hon.
 Friend makes his point well.
 I think that the point on which we would all agree is that there have to be caveats to any form of modelling.
 As Members will see when they look at the analysis, it sets out the caveats very clearly.